MTR Residency

 Release of Information Agreement with Districts

-MTR requires that residents sign a release of information regarding evaluation scores and TVAAS scores (growth scores for student standardized tests).
+• This form is regarding evaluation scores and TVAAS scores (growth scores for student standardized tests).
 This is so we can track our effectiveness and continue to know how our graduates are doing.

 Consent to Fingerprinting and Background Check